Alfredo-Elvis/VMD_Helper/add_time_labels/README.md

 set add_time_labels "Your path to VMD/add_time_labels.tcl" (quotation marks are required)
 Usage:
 ① Open VMD → Import trajectory
-② VMD main interface → Extensions → Tk Console, and enter the following command in the panel:
+② VMD main interface → Extensions → Tk Console, and input the following command in the panel:
 % source $add_time_labels (No need to input the % symbol)
 "Time Label" will appear in the VMD main interface, adjust the time to the lower-left corner,
 double-click F to fix it, and press T or R to adjust other proteins to appropriate positions.